-lymphoma and non-lymphatic tumors.
-The CD20 marker, which represents a marker for B-lymphocytes, was positive as well.
-Additional immunohistochemical tests were performed in Cologne: the tumor was highly positive for CD79a (broader marker for B-lymphocytes, including all B-lymphocyte populations, mature and immature variants), indicating that it consisted exclusively of B-lymphocytes (Figure 2A).
-The tumor was positive for the CD5 marker in only 5% of the tumor cells (Figure 2B).
-CD5 is also the marker of T-lymphocytes (all mature T-cells), but it may also be expressed from a subpopulation of B-cells.
+In the case of our patient, a pathohistological examination showed that the tumor consisted of small, uniform ovoid cells (Figure 1).
+Immunohistochemical examination of the preparation obtained by the exploratory curettage showed that the tumor cells were positive for the immunohistochemical markers CD20 and CD45.
+CD45 is a common leukocyte antigen, i.e. marker for all leukocytes.
+It is the most important marker in the delimitation process between lymphoma and non-lymphatic tumors.
+The CD20 marker was positive as well and represents a marker for B lymphocytes.
+Additional immunohistochemical tests were performed in Cologne: the tumor was highly positive for CD79a (broader marker for B lymphocytes, including all B-lymphocyte populations, mature and immature variants) indicating that it consisted exclusively of B lymphocytes (Figure 2A).
+The tumor was positive for the CD5 marker only in 5% of tumor cells (Figure 2B).
+CD5 is also the marker of Tlymphocytes (all mature T- cells), but may also be expressed from a subpopulation of B-cells.
 CD5 is rarely expressed in the extranodal MALT lymphoma.
 A stronger positive response to CD5 would be expected in the case of lymphocytic lymphoma and mantle cell lymphoma.
 The immunological phenotype of MALT lymphoma is not specific (no single marker is specific), so it is a diagnosis of exclusion to other small cell lymphomas.
-Cyclin D1 as the main marker of mantle cell lymphoma was negative, CD10 as the main marker of follicular lymphoma was also negative, and expression of the CD23 antigen, as an important marker of lymphocytic lymphoma, was also negative.
+Cyclin D1 as the main marker of mantle cell lymphoma was negative, CD10 as the main marker of follicular lymphoma was also negative and expression of CD23 antigen, as an important marker of lymphocytic lymphoma (CLL), was also negative.
 The immunohistological reaction to bcl-2 protein, as a relevant marker for follicular lymphoma, was also negative.
 Bcl-2 is mostly positive in the case of MALT lymphoma, but it may be negative as well.
-Ki-67 labeling index indicates moderate cell proliferation of about 15%, consistent with low-grade malignant lymphoma (Figure 2C).
+Ki-67 labelig index, indicates a moderate cell proliferation of about 15% consistent with low grade malignant lymphoma (Figure 2C).
 The overall finding indicated an extranodal MALT lymphoma of endometrium with no lymphadenopathy being clinically present [12-16].
-Further molecular testing (e.g. examination of clonality) was not performed given the fact that this quite expensive testing is only performed in specialized centers.
-In addition, they only represent an additional tool in lymphoma diagnostics and have their limitations in terms of sensitivity and specificity [17].
+Further molecular testings (e.g. examination of clonality) have not been performed given the fact that these quite expensive testings are only performed in specialized centers.
+Besides this, they only represent an additional tool in lymphoma diagnostics and also have their limitations in terms of sensitivity and specifity [17].

-Etiology and pathogenesis of MALT lymphoma are unknown, although chronic antigen stimulation (chronic infection, autoimmune disease) is thought to have a significant role in the emergence of this disease [1, 3].
-A case of MALT thyroid gland lymphoma in a patient with Hashimoto thyroiditis, as well as a case of gastrointestinal MALT lymphoma in a patient with atrophic gastritis have been published [4].
+Aetiology and pathogenesis of MALT lymphoma are unknown, although chronic antigen stimulation (chronic infection, autoimmune disease) is thought to have a significant role in the emergence of this disease [1,3].
+A case of MALT thyroid gland lymphoma in a patient with Hashimoto thyroiditis as well as a case of gastrointestinal MALT lymphoma in a patient with atrophic gastritis have been published [4].
 Two thirds of patients with MALT lymphoma of the stomach have a chronic Helicobacter pylori infection [18].
-It is also believed that there is a relationship between Chlamydia psittaci infection and the occurrence of ocular adnexal MALT lymphoma, Campylobacter jejuni
+It is also believed that there is a relationship between Chlamydia psittaci infection and the occurrence of ocular adnexal MALT lymphoma, Campylobacter jejuni and immunoproliferative disease of small intestine as well as Borrelia burgdorferi infection and MALT lymphoma of the skin [1].
+There was no evidence of chronic endometritis in the case of our patient, nor in the cases of MALT lymphoma of endometrium described in literature [1,3,5].
+Other studies have shown the connection between chromosomal translocations and trisomy in cases of MALT lymphoma of the non-genital region which indicates that, apart from chronic infection, other factors can have a significant role in the emergence of this malignant disease as well [19-21].